Soul Blazer: Reception

-Quintet reported that Soul Blazer sold 200,000 copies in Japan, 70,000 copies in North America, and 25,000 copies in Europe, adding up to 295,000 cartridges sold worldwide.

-Upon release, Famitsu magazine's four reviewers scored the game 32 out of 40.
-Game Informer magazine reviewed the game in 1992, with its three reviewers scoring it 8.5, 8.75 and 8.5 out of 10.
-In its first issue, GameFans two reviewers scored it 95% and 92%.
-Electronic Gaming Monthlys four reviewers scored it 8, 9, 8 and 8 out of 10, and gave it the Editor's Choice Gold award.
+The Japanese publication Micom BASIC Magazine ranked Soul Blazer third in popularity in its April 1992 issue, and it received a 22.26/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 66 spot.
+The game received generally favorable reception from critics, holding a rating of 85.58% based on six reviews according to review aggregator GameRankings.
+Electronic Gaming Monthly's four reviewers gave it the Editor's Choice Gold award.
 They compared it favorably with The Legend of Zelda: A Link to the Past, with one of the reviewers stating that Soul Blazer is equally challenging and fun to play.

-Dragon gave the game 3 out of 5 stars.
-M!
-Games gave it 78%.
+Sales and accolades

+Quintet reported that Soul Blazer sold 295,000 copies worldwide, with 200,000 copies sold in Japan, 70,000 copies sold in North America, and 25,000 copies sold in Europe.
 IGN ranked Soul Blazer 76th on its "Top 100 SNES Games of All Time" describing the game as bold and memorable.
 In 1995, Total! listed the game 35th in their "Top 100 SNES Games", commenting its game size, graphics and strong storyline.

 Legacy

+Although it is usually considered part of the unofficial "Gaia trilogy", according to the producer of Enix USA, there is no connection between Soul Blazer and Gaia.
+"Soul Blazer" is instead related to ActRaiser, thus acting as "a sort of prequel" to the latter title.

-Game journalists and fans often consider Soul Blazer to be the first in an unofficial series followed by Illusion of Gaia and Terranigma.
+Game journalists and fans often considered Soul Blazer to be the first in an unofficial series followed by Illusion of Gaia and Terranigma.
 This series is nicknamed either "Quintet Trilogy", "Gaia Trilogy" or "Heaven and Earth Trilogy" (after Terranigma's Japanese title, which translates to "the creation of Heaven and Earth") by fans.
-The Granstream Saga is sometimes considered the fourth game in the series, as it was developed by Shade (a studio composed of former Quintet personnel), has similar themes, and makes references to the previous titles.
+The Granstream Saga is an intended spiritual successor of the series, as it was developed by Shade (a studio composed of former Quintet personnel), has similar themes, and makes references to the previous titles.